Resources for Immigrant Communities During COVID-19 Pandemic

 Any other emergency conditions

-New Yorkers must wear face coverings in public, especially when they are not able to stay at least six feet away from others.
+Face Covering: New Yorkers must wear face coverings in public, especially when they are not able to stay at least six feet away from others.
 A face covering is a well-secured paper or cloth that covers your nose and mouth and should be worn whenever you leave home.
-For more information about what type of face covering should be used and how, visit NYC.gov/Coronavirus.
+For more information about what type of face covering should be used and how, visit the NYC Department of Health and Mental Hygiene COVID-19 webpage.

 The COVID-19 antibody test is a blood test to find antibodies — proteins in your blood that fight infections.
 A positive test for antibodies is not necessarily an indication of immunity.
 But you'll know if you had COVID-19 and help develop research for vaccines and other ways to fight the virus.